KristijanArmeni/encoders_report/report.md

 Processing of semantic features in language input is considered a high-level cognitive process that engages a broadly distributed set of brain regions [@binder_where_2009; @huth_natural_2016].
 Next to the semantic interpretation of speech, a narrower set of brain areas near the temples, known as superior temporal cortex, processes speech in terms of its low-level acoustic information (e.g., phonemes, syllables) [@hickok_cortical_2007; @obleser_pre-lexical_2009; @price_anatomy_2010].
-To model this, we implemented a simpler encoding model based solely on a single one-dimensional acoustic feature of the stimulus, namely, instantaneous fluctuations of the audio envelope (see Section {ref}`sensory_predictor`) which we termed "sensory model".
+To model this, we implemented a simpler encoding model based solely on a single one-dimensional acoustic feature of the stimulus, namely, instantaneous fluctuations of the audio envelope (see Section {ref}`sec:sensory_predictor`) which we termed "sensory model".

 In this experiment we did not have prior results on the same dataset to benchmark against.
 Instead, we constructed a simple control condition by randomly shuffling the target variable (BOLD signals) across time and repeating the regression fitting procedure.